jal004/KeebCompanion/README.md

 1. Open the directory of the repository and a terminal on your desired text editor.
 2. Using your terminal, navigate to the directory of the application that you would like to run.
-   - The absolute paths to each of the four application directories are:
+   - The absolute paths to each of the four application directories are from the repository directory are:
      ```
      /KeebCompanion/KeebCollection
      /KeebCompanion/KeebSales